 For many people, Web sites like Flickr make sharing photos much easier.
 Instead of having to catalog prints in an album and carry it around to share with friends and family, you can point them to your account on a photo sharing Web site.
 And if you still like having tangible copies of those images, you can always order prints later.

-For lots more information on sharing photos and taking pictures, check out the links on the next page.
+For lots more information on sharing photos and taking pictures, check out the links below.